M720111120126/OleanderJS/README-English.md

 These basic components are the core of UI construction.
 You can build your interface by combining and customizing these components.

 #### 1.1 `UIComponent` Class
 All UI components inherit from the `UIComponent` class.
-This class contains common style and sub-component management functions.
+This class contains common style and subcomponent management functions.

 ##### Methods:
 - `set_style(**kwargs)`: Sets the style, supporting passing in multiple CSS properties and values.